Utkarsh-77/codveda-internship/README.md

 # Codveda Internship – Frontend Task Submissions

  📌 About
-This repository contains my official submissions for the Codveda Frontend Internship Program.
+This repository contains my official submissions for the **Codveda Frontend Internship Program**.
 It includes 3 selected tasks demonstrating responsive design, JavaScript interactivity, and modern frontend development using React.